Cccjl219/XSAM/README.md

 # Revisiting Sharpness-Aware Minimization: A More Faithful and Effective Implementation

-This is the official code for our paper **"Revisiting Sharpness-Aware Minimization: A More Faithful and Effective Implementation
+This is the official code for our ICLR 2026 paper **"Revisiting Sharpness-Aware Minimization: A More Faithful and Effective Implementation
 ."**

 ## Getting Started